Meat absorbent pad

 A meat absorbent pad or meat pad, colloquially known in North America as a meat diaper, refers to the absorbent pad found in pre-packaged (or case-ready) meats.
-Its purpose is to absorb the juices released from the meat during storage and transportation, helping maintain the meat's appearance and reduce spoilage.
+Its purpose is to absorb exudate released from the meat during storage and transportation, helping maintain the meat's appearance and reduce spoilage.
 Case-ready meats almost always contain one or two meat absorbent pads which absorb and retain the juices, blood, and other fluids that seep from the meats, which can be messy, may leak, are often contaminated with bacteria, and are generally unsightly for the consumer.

 Chilling meat can help reduce the amount of exudate that is released from the meat, which is also known as drip, purge, or weep.
 However, it is normal for meat to lose 1–2 percent of its weight due to this liquid loss, while anything more is considered excessive.

 In the United States, meat absorbent pads are food contact materials.
 As such, under the Federal Food, Drug, and Cosmetic Act, suppliers using them are required to maintain a "Letter of Guaranty" on file.